 Three thematic elements comprise this area, each addressing specific issues related to free expression, including:repression of human rights advocates, political accountability, and Internet openness and security.
 Taken together, they are meant to build long-term efforts to preserve and expand free speech globally.
 We support civil society groups engaged in domestic and internationaladvocacy and litigation that challenge repressive laws and call on governments to fulfill their human rights obligations to citizens.
-We are particularly attentive to these issues in our focus countries of Nigeria, Mexico, and Russia, with more limited grantmaking at the global level.
 Grants to advance an open and secure Internet support policy research and advocacy that seek to maintain and expand freedom of speech and access to information online while exposing Internet control and surveillance activities.

 Enhancing Criminal Justice

 Two mutually reinforcing thematic elements make up this area of grantmaking.
-The first – domestic state accountability for mass atrocities – has a primary focus on Africa’s Great Lakes region, especially Uganda, building on the Foundation’s decade of work to advance accountability for atrocity crimes through a transitional justice approach.
+The first – domestic state accountability for mass atrocities – had a primary focus on Africa’s Great Lakes region, especially Uganda, building on the Foundation’s decade of work to advance accountability through a transitional justice approach.
 There will also be limited grantmaking on this issue at the continental and regional levels.
-The second element – criminal justice reform, is an emphasis in the focus countries of Nigeria, Mexico, and Russia, where grants support efforts to improve the legal framework for human rights and access to justice for ordinary people.
+The second element – criminal justice reform, is an emphasis in Mexico where grants support efforts to improve the legal framework for human rights and access to justice for ordinary people.

 We place special emphasis on assessing progress in our areas of investment, both in terms of individual grants and more broadly on the extent to which our strategic approach is contributing to systemic change.